Cubs vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and Salvador Perez will be among the stars on display when the Chicago Cubs play the Kansas City Royals on Friday at 2:20 PM ET, at Wrigley Field.
+Salvador Perez and the Kansas City Royals will hit the field against the Chicago Cubs and starter Justin Steele on Saturday.
+First pitch is at 2:20 PM ET at Wrigley Field.

-The Cubs are -190 moneyline favorites for this matchup against the Royals (+155).
+The Cubs are the favorite in this one, at -190, while the underdog Royals have +155 odds to play spoiler.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.